azinoreva/varsity_campus/README.md

+## WELCOME:
+**You are gladly welcome** for deciding to contribute in this project.
+Your idears and creativity are highly welcome.

 ## PROJECT OVERVIEW:
 MiniCampus application is an innovative academic application designed to enhance the experience of students, lectureres and administrators within an academic environment.
 It provides various features including events, course materials, access to the library, assigning a role to a lecturer(s) and also a platform for communication within the campus community.